We Bring Factory Farming Into The Open

 The vast majority of people wish to live in a kind and compassionate

 world and to live what they believe to be an ethical life.
-You may
+Raising animals

 and killing them so that we can eat them – when eating them is clearly

-unnecessary – is neither kind nor compassionate, and it’s certainly
+unnecessary – is neither kind nor compassionate.
+It is also immoral.

 A BRIEF HISTORY